 1879 - Giuseppe Esposito (see above).
 The Stuppagghieri faded into the background during Esposito's term as underworld leader in New Orleans.
 It is possible that someone from Matranga's group alerted Italian authorities to Esposito's presence in the Crescent City.

 1881 - Charles Matranga (November 1857 to Oct.
 28, 1943).
 Matranga's Stuppagghieri splintered off from the Provenzano organization after Esposito was deported.
 Matranga's group had the quiet support of Joseph Macheca, a produce merchant and political organizer, as it worked to undermine the Provenzanos.

 Mid-1880s - The Matranga group succeeded in winning contracts to provide dock labor to fruit companies in New Orleans.
-The contracts brought great wealth and influence to the Matranga leadership, while depriving the Provenzanos of the same.
+The stevedore contracts brought great wealth and influence to the Matranga leadership, while depriving the Provenzanos of the same.

 1947 - Carlos Marcello (Feb.
 6, 1910, to March 3, 1993).
 Sam Carolla was deported to Sicily in spring of 1947.
-Marcello apparently became the new boss of the Crescent City's underworld.
+Marcello became the new boss of the Crescent City's underworld.
 Marcello cooperated with U.S. Syndicate leaders like Frank Costello and Meyer Lansky on Louisiana gambling rackets.
 Phil Kastel also shared underworld interests in regional casinos.
 Marcello remained a force in New Orleans through a brief deportation to Guatemala in 1961 and an extended prison stay (for RICO violations) beginning in 1981.